jaydenc3399/sep10-freedom-project/blog/entry05.md

     }
 }
 ```
 I combined my understanding of keyframes and other things that I learned here like the trasnform property and translate.
-These keyframes created a change in the animation at different points into the animation as seen in the percentage tiles at 100% it turns blue and the width and height changes
+These keyframes created a change in the animation at different points into the animation as seen in the percentage tiles at 100% it turns blue and the width and height changes at that specific time, the `translateX` moves the shape along a x plane like in math.

+---

+## Notes of Keyframes and Translation:
+* `Transtiion-Property:;` defines which proeprty the transition effect should apply to
+* `transition-duration:;` How long the transition effect takes
+* `transition-timing-function:;` Specifies the speed curve of the transition effect
+* `transition-delay:;` 	Specifies a delay (in seconds) for the transition effect

+  ---

+* Must state the `animation-name` for the keyframes to work
+* Keyframes name must match the `animation name
+* Allows detail specifications of an animations behavior at various points